-The total cost of the esthetician program is \$5,795 comprised of \$4,995 for tuition and \$800 for textbook(s), an electronic device, an esthetician kit, and supply fees.
+The total cost of the esthetician program is \$5,795 comprised of \$4,995 for tuition and \$800 for e-textbooks, textbook(s), an electronic device, and an esthetician kit.
+One complimentary "scrub set" uniform will be provided to students enrolled in the esthetician program.
 Dorsey College will pay the cost one time for esthetician program graduates to challenge the State of Michigan licensing examination, contingent upon the graduate meeting Dorsey College exam preparation requirements.